MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 | Partitions   | day        |
 | Reservation | beng469 |

-Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb),
+2. Open the Jupyter notebook (Project-> Lab7-Spatial_transcriptomics -> Assingment2 -> Lab7-SpatialDE-Assignment2.ipynb)

-- complete the 5 tasks.
+3. complete the 5 tasks.

-- Save the ipynb file after you finish.
+4. Save the .ipynb file after you finish.

+5. Check the Assignment2 directory for files:

 $\color{red}{\textsf{You don’t need to submit any additional file or report for this assignment.}}$